nikolas-virionis/spotify-api/README.md

 # Contributing
 Well, since this is a really simple package, contributing is always welcome, just as much as creating issues experienced with the package

-In order to better organize this contributions, it would be ideal that all PRs follow the template:
+In order to better organize these contributions, it would be ideal that all PRs follow the template:

 ## PR Template
  WHAT: <br>
  A brief description of the improvements

  WHY: <br>
-A explanation on why those changes were needed, necessary, or at least, why is was on the best interest of the package users
+A explanation on why those changes were needed, necessary, or at least, why it was on the best interest of the package users, for the package to have this changed

 CHANGES: <br>
-List of changes made, can be the name of the commits made, or a simple changes list
+List of changes made, can be the list of the commits made, or a simple changes list

 ## Commits
 Ideally the commits should make use of the convention of [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) <br>